anubhutipandey1/product-case-studies/voice-bot-call-continuation.md

 1. **Not all bots benefit from it** — a simple FAQ bot with 30-second interactions doesn't need call continuation; a complex service request bot does
 2. **Operators need to configure the "resume" intent** — the feature requires a mapped intent for the restored conversation state, which takes setup effort
 3. **It prevents unintended behaviour** in bots where operators haven't thought through the resumed flow
-4. While configuring this, a lookback value is added defining how far back the system should search for a previous conversation.
-If the user's last call falls outside this window, the system treats them as a new caller and plays the standard welcome message.
-Lookback value: 15mins, 20mins, 30mins

 ### Conversation flow